EverLand1/9300-8i_IT-Mode/README.md

 2. After the drive has completed formatting to Free-DOS, create a folder on the root of the USB named "EFI".
 3. Inside that folder, create another folder named "Boot".
-4. Move the bootx64.efi file into the "Boot" folder **(Resulting filepath is EFI/Boot/bootx64.efi)**.
+4. Move the bootx64.efi file into the "Boot" folder. **(Resulting filepath is EFI/Boot/bootx64.efi)**
 5. Now add all required files from this repo to the root of the USB.

 #### &emsp;&emsp;Here is what your drive should look like after formatting it in Rufus and adding back the required files.